ian-wigley/WASM-Stuff/AssemblyScript/README.md

-## This is a small collection of AssemblyScript projects for playing with AssemblyScript & Wasm in a browser.
+### This is a collection of AssemblyScript projects for playing with AssemblyScript in the browser.

-1. Colour Bars: Moving colour bar effect similar to an AMiga intro Copper effect.
+1. Colour Bars: Moving colour bar effect similar to an Amiga Copper Bar effect.

 ![Colour Bars](colour_bars.png)